sgbernardo/SQL_bootcamp_projects/README.md

 # SQL Practice Projects
 This repository contains notes and codes in preparation for the SQL live interview.
-This will contain the code, the problem being solved, and insights.
+This will contain the code, and the output.

 ## DataCamp Projects:
 **1. Analyzing International Debt Statistics (DataCamp_Student_Mental_Health)**